Women’s Cancer Communication Project

-- Multiple sex partners for either woman or partner.
+- Multiple sex partners for either woman or their partner.

-- Consider using a condom as a barrier method of contraception
+- Consider using condoms as a barrier method of contraception

-- Cut down on smoking or give up altogether.
+- Cut down on smoking or better, give them up altogether.

-HPV vaccinations provide the greatest benefits for preadolescents.
-Since women are most at risk to be infected and to develop cervical cancer from an infection, most countries only suggest vaccination for girls.
-Risk groups who include, men having sex with men and individuals with an immune disease such as HIV are also recommended to be vaccinated.
+Women who have sex will usually have an HPV infection at some point in their lifetime.
+HPV vaccinations provide the greatest benefits for pre adolescents.
+Since women are most at risk to be infected and to develop cervical cancer from an infection, many countries only suggest vaccination for girls.
+Risk groups who include, men having sex with men, and individuals with an immune disease such as HIV are also recommended to be vaccinated.

-- Early cancer (or precancer) is treated with laser treatment.
-This will cure the cancer, without damaging the womb.
+- Early cancer (or pre cancer) can be treated with laser treatment.
+This can cure the cancer, without damaging the womb.

-- Sometimes treatment may involve surgical removal of the cervix and the surrounding tissue, but leaves the ovaries intact.
-This will leave the woman able to have children.
+- Sometimes treatment may involve surgical removal of the cervix and the surrounding tissue, but by leaving the ovaries intact it leaves the woman able to have children.

 THE CERVICAL SMEAR TEST / PAP SMEAR TEST